Deciding where to retire is definitely not an easy decision to make.

 Another important financial factor in your decision on where to retire is taxes.

 There’s no getting around it – taxes are a big consideration when planning where to retire.
-To better understand this piece of the relocation puzzle, but we’ve got you covered.
+To better understand this piece of the retirement relocation puzzle, but we’ve got you covered.

 If you’re planning to move within the US, there are: